ANGOSTURA: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 Use Angostura as a dietary supplement properly.
 The following advice can help you use Angostura safely:

-• Pay close attention to the dosage recommendations.
+• Pay close to the dosage recommendations.
 Angostura overdose can raise the possibility of negative side effects.

 • Recognize possible adverse reactions, such as nausea, vomiting, and diarrhea.
 If you experience any of these symptoms, stop using the medication and seek medical advice.